TangibleInc/loops-and-logic-docs/docs/how-to/term-fields-on-archive.md

 ---
 id: term-fields-on-archive
-title: How to display term fields on a taxonomy term archive
+title: Display term fields on a taxonomy term archive
 tags:
   - Archive
   - Taxonomy
 ---
-## The request
+## Request

 > I created a simple list of taxonomies to generate a navigation menu.
 >